Nitrokey/nitrokey-documentation/nitropad/ubuntu/index.rst

 1. Press Enter (“Default Boot”) after booting the system, provided the NitroPad has not shown any errors and the Nitrokey is lit green (see above).

 2. Next, the system will prompt you to enter the passphrase to decrypt the hard disk.
 The passphrase is initially “PleaseChangeMe”. |image3|

 3. The system will then guide you through the process of creating a user account.
 After that you should have successfully booted the system and could already use it normally.

+4. Click on the Nitrokey icon on the left side of the screen to open the pre-installed Nitrokey App.

-4. Open the pre-installed Nitrokey App and change the PINs of your Nitrokey as described here.
+5. Change the PINs of your Nitrokey as `described here </pro/change-user-and-admin-pin.html>`__.

-5. Change the passphrase for the hard disk encryption by running “sudo cryptsetup luksChangeKey /dev/sda2” in a terminal.
+6. Change the passphrase for disk encryption as `described here <change-disk-encryption-passphrase.html>`__.

-In case the Network Manager icon is not shown and when starting a VM an error like “Domain sys-net has failed to start: PCI device dom0:03_00.0 does not exist” is shown, proceed as follows:

-1. Open menu -> Service: sys-net -> sys-net: Qube Settings
-2. Go to Devices tab
-3. Remove “Unknown device” from the right side
-4. Add “Network controler” device
-5. Click “OK” and restart the system.

 Behavior After a System Update
 ------------------------------